 Given that there are other potential formulations for cannabis, doctors generally recommend non-inhalation methods for those with any type of lung condition.

-Nonetheless, cannabis has more bronchodilation properties.
-This is notably different from tobacco, which is a noted bronchoconstrictor and can trigger asthma attacks.
-It must be noted, however, that research performed on cannabis and asthma typically uses strains with very low THC (1-2.6%), which could produce different effects than most cannabis on the market today, which tends to have a far higher amount of THC.
+Nonetheless, cannabis has some bronchodilatory properties.
+This is notably different from tobacco, which is a known bronchoconstrictor and can trigger asthma attacks.
+It must be noted, however, that existing research performed on cannabis and asthma used strains with very low THC (1-2.6%), which could produce different effects than most cannabis on the market today, which tends to have a far higher amount of THC.